smitelli/cosmodoc/src/content/topics/actors/implementations/foot-switches/index.md

 The passed `index` is added to the {{< lookup/cref actors >}} array, locating the {{< lookup/cref Actor >}} structure for the switch being processed. `act` is the pointer to this actor.

 This function is used for a number of unrelated actors that do not have specific per-frame behavior defined.
 (It's not known why those actors didn't use a dedicated no-op function.)
 To differentiate real switches from other actors that don't need to be serviced, the `act->sprite` member is tested.
-If it doesn't match {{< lookup/cref name="SPR" text="SPR_FOOT_SWITCH_KNOB" >}}, this actor is not actually a switch and doesn't need to run further.
+If it doesn't match {{< lookup/cref name="SPR" text="SPR_FOOT_SWITCH_KNOB" >}}, this actor is not actually a switch and doesn't need to run further (see [passive hazards and prizes]({{< relref "passive-hazards-and-prizes" >}})).
 An early `return` skips the rest of the function.

 ```c
     if (act->westfree == 0) {